appijumbo/WeatherAppV2/README.md

   * push a button to toggle between Fahrenheit and Celsius.

-## Note: This app wont work in Codepen or Github directly

-It's recommended to use the Open Weather API.
-However the Open Weather Api uses http not https.
-This means that the <bold>geolocation won't work unfortunatly</bold>, so to use this app [you have to download this app as a zip](https://github.com/appijumbo/weatherAppv1/archive/master.zip)

 Should any geolocation problems arrise the console logs a specific error.
 However for the user this isn't helpful, thus an error like this will be output